USS Coronado (LCS-4): Active service: 2016–2022

 On 19 July 2016, while participating in the Rim of the Pacific Exercise, Coronado conducted a live-fire missile test of a Block 1C Harpoon anti-ship missile.
 While the missile failed to destroy its target, the test validated the ability to launch high-powered missiles from the forward deck of a littoral combat ship.

 On 16 October 2016, Coronado arrived in Singapore for a scheduled rotational deployment to the Indo-Asia-Pacific region.
 This was the first Independence-class LCS deployment to the region, the first deployment of the MQ-8B fitted with the Telephonics AN/ZPY-4(V)1 radar, and the first deployment of an LCS platform with an over-the-horizon anti-ship capability in the form of a four-cell RGM-84D Harpoon Block 1C missile launcher.

+On 29 June 2018, the U.S. Navy completed a comprehensive underway initial operational test and evaluation (IOT&E) for the Northrop Grumman MQ-8C Fire Scout unmanned helicopter by a detachment of Air Test and Evaluation Squadron One (VX-1) embarked on Coronado.
+The testing included examination of the MQ-8C's ability to work with the ship and with manned helicopters, developing practices for simultaneously operating and maintaining both the MQ-8C and the MH-60S Seahawk helicopter aboard ship which demonstrated that simultaneous operations of the two aircraft were possible, and conducting shipboard maintenance of both the MQ-8C and the MH-60S.
+Coronado then continued pierside testing of the MQ-8C until mid-July 2018, with a focus on maintenance and cyber technology issues.

-February 2020, the Navy announced the retirement of both Independence and Coronado after ten and six years of service respectively.
+In February 2020, the Navy announced the retirement of both Independence and Coronado after ten and six years of service, respectively.
 The decision came after the Navy discovered cracks in the hull in late 2019, which were exacerbated when the ship sailed at speeds greater than 15 kn in heavy seas.
 Evaluations of other Independence-class ships have revealed a further five hulls that are suffering from the same problem, out of the first thirteen vessels of the class.
 Those other vessels remain in service, albeit with limitations imposed on top speeds in higher sea states.